maciejhirsz/kobold/examples/npm_lib/README.md

 rustup update
 rustup target add wasm32-unknown-unknown cargo install --locked trunk
-RUST_LOG=info trunk serve --address=127.0.0.1 --open
+RUST_LOG=info trunk serve
 ```

-Click "Connect" in the UI at http://127.0.0.1:8080 and view it use Polkadot.js API to fetch and display a genesis hash
+Click "Connect" in the UI at http://localhost:8080 and view it use Polkadot.js API to fetch and display a genesis hash

 ### Testing